snlab/alto-doc/ECS_design_document_template.md

 ##Usage Impact
 * Are there any entities being created that require usage reporting for billing purposes?
 * Does this change any existing entities for which usage is being tracked already?

+##TODO List
+* A general routing service in ODL: OpenDayLight provides insufficient details of routing information.
+It even DO NOT have a general routing service.
+So current we manage to modify the original l2switch module to get actually routing between endpoints.
+* Make ECS independenly: Now ECS depend on L2 Switch and OpenDayLight.
+It's not a good design because ECS may gather data from mutliple information sources.
+The ECS should only depend on the data not an module.

 ##Appendix
 Appendix A: